 Eds and Meds Are Leading the Way

 I asked Torres about who had a hand in helping the city sustain the spike in economic and innovative growth over the past few years.
-He gave a lot of credit to some of Philadelphia’s anchor institutions – universities like Drexel University and University of Pennsylvania, health related organizations like Independence Blue Cross and Jefferson – who have done a great deal to help the city’s image.
+He gave a lot of credit to some of Philadelphia’s anchor institutions – universities like Drexel University and University of Pennsylvania, health related organizations like Jefferson – who have done a great deal to help the city’s image.
 “It’s a competitive advantage,” he explains.
 “The education and support system that the Philadelphia tech scene offers makes this city a compelling place for developers and entrepreneurs to look at following graduation.”
 Not convinced?
 Former-Mayor Michael Nutter passed legislation that encouraged people to take another look at what the city had to offer.
 Shortly after, one of the country’s most respected seed-stage VC firms (and investor in Relay) relocated to University City.
 Philadelphia-born Comcast recently let their CFO open an independent investment firm with $4B of their own money.

 The Future Is Bright.